internetee/esteid_ldap/README.md

 and that's all.

-The method accepts two arguments: the first argument is the iden code, the second argument is the flag - to return a response with data or not.
+The method accepts two arguments: the first argument is the ident code, the second argument is the flag - to return a response with data or not.

 If the flag is set to false, then the response will be only two states - true or false.
 This is necessary in order to check whether such a personal code exists or not.